trustoverip/tswg-did-method-webs-specification/spec/privacy_considerations.md

 ### Identification

 The root of trust for KERI identifiers is entropy and therefore offers no direct means of identification.
-In addition, KERI provides two modes of communication, direct mode and indirect mode.
+In addition, KERI provides two modes of communication, [[ref: direct mode]] and [[ref: indirect mode]].
 Direct mode allows for pairwise (n-wise as well) relationships that can be used to establish private relationships.

-TODO: link to KERI docs for additional information regarding prefix generation and for a comparison between Direct and Indirect modes.

 ### Secondary Use